odnal/FPGA-fun/README.md

 # FPGA fun
-This was a simple yet complex project in my learning/understaning of hardawre description languages.
+This was a simple yet complex project in my learning/understaning of hardware description languages.